mnill/everscale-for-solidity-dev/docs/introduction.md

 <p>We are not going to cover the exact formulas here, these are available from: https://docs.ton.dev/86757ecb2/v/0/p/632251-fee-calculation-details</p>
 <p>We will just cover what you need to know and what you are paying for. </p>
 <p>Firstly, the gas price is a network parameter, and the price does not change on its own as a reflection of demand at a given moment.</p>
 <p>In the future, it is planned to introduce a mechanism for controlling gas prices.
 Most likely, this will be realized with the establishment of a hard-capped maximum gas price (the current price) and a possible lower price which would be applied if the demand decreases.
-That's why it is critical for users to be able to calculate the exact maximum amount of tokens that they will have to spend on any action.
-(Due to the asynchronous model employed, you have to be able to know how much money to attach to a message so that you can send enough to cover all transaction fees in the sequence of messages)</p>
+Gas price will be hard-capped because on this blockchain it is critical for users to be able to calculate the exact maximum amount of tokens that they will have to spend on any action.
+(Due to the asynchronous model employed, you have to be able to know how much money to attach to a message so that you can send enough to cover all transaction fees in the long sequence of messages)</p>
 <p>We pay for:</p>

 1. Computing, the same as other blockchains.